 The root directory has the same structure as any other directories, which reside in clusters the same way like ordinary files.
 The difference is that the root directory is allocated when the disk is formatted and it has a fixed and known position and size.
-Sub-directories are stored on the disk in a way similar to regular files, therefore they can span multiple sectors and their file count can be much larger than that of the root directory.
+Sub-directories are stored on the disk in a similar way to regular files, therefore they can span multiple sectors and their file count can be much larger than that of the root directory.

 A directory is organized in 32-byte entries representing individual files.
 Table 6.2 shows the structure of one such entry.

-The name and extension fields form together the well-known 8.3 filename format (referring to the byte size of the first two entries).
-Longer file names are encoded using a Long File Name (LFN) scheme [29] as special hidden entries stored in the directory table alongside the regular 8.3 entries, ensuring backward compatibility.
+The name and extension fields form together the well-known 8.3 filename format.
+Longer file names are encoded using a Long File Name (LFN) scheme as special hidden entries stored in the directory table alongside the regular 8.3 entries, ensuring backward compatibility.